Bye in Tennis

 Players receive a bye when they are a top seed in a tournament, and the draw size does not permit every player to have a first-round opponent.
 Seeded players are those with the highest rankings before the start of the competition.

 The term bye is not an acronym.
 Therefore, the letters of the word to not stand for anything.
-Instead, a bye refers to the automatic advancement of a seeded singles player or doubles team from one round to the next without having to compete.
+Instead, it refers to the automatic advancement of a seeded singles player or doubles team from one round to the next without having to compete.

 Tournaments award byes to top-seeded players in the first round.
 Any subsequent rounds where a player automatically advances to the next round is considered a walkover.
 Injured or sick players frequently are the cause of such a situation.

 Have questions?
-Let us know in the comments below.
-We’re here to help.
+Let me know in the comments below.
+I’m here to help.

 Home > Terminology > Bye in Tennis